Muhammed-Moinuddin/admin-dashboard/README.md

-# real-estate-website
+# admin-dashboard
-A website for a Real State Agency.
+A web app for admin to manage Charts, Calendar, Tables and Trello Board.